 by Sandy Swegel

 Being in the garden is lots of fun…the time with nature, the growing, even the weeding are all a joy to the gardener.
 Less fun is how dirty we get and how irritating nature can be to our bodies, especially in the form of excess sun and pollen.
-Here are some good old-fashioned tips that will allow you to enjoy the time in the garden and still be able to be seen in polite company without dirt-encrusted nails and wheezing from allergies.
+Here are some good old-fashioned tips to protect yourself from nature that will allow you to enjoy the time in the garden and still be able to be seen in polite company without dirt-encrusted nails and wheezing from allergies.

 Protect your skin with sunscreen of course.